tvsnarayana/tech-interview-handbook/algorithms/README.md

 ## Geometry

 - When comparing euclidean distance between two points, use dx<sup>2</sup> + dy<sup>2</sup>.
-It is unnecessary to squareroot the value.
+It is unnecessary to square root the value.

 ## Linked Lists

 - A dummy node at the head and/or tail might help to handle many edge cases.
 Be sure to remember to remove them at the end.
 - Sometimes linked lists problem can be solved without external storage.
-Try to borrow ideas from reverse a linked link problem.
+Try to borrow ideas from reverse a linked list problem.
 - For deletion in linked lists, you can either modify the node values or change the node pointers.
 You might need to keep a reference to the previous element.
 - For partitioning linked lists, create two separate linked lists and join them back together.
 - Linked lists problems share similarity with array problems, think about how you would do it for an array and try to apply it to a linked list.